dm5tt/Meshlytics/README.md

 ## Known bugs?

 Most of the telemetry payloads haven't been tested yet.
-I expect some trouble from this as the value representation within MQTT jumps between integer (5.1 -> 5 -> 4.9).
+I expect some trouble from this as the value representation within MQTT jumps between integer and float (5.1 -> 5 -> 4.9).
 But most stuff seems to work for now.